 4. Clearer and Smoother Skin

-If you’re prone to outbreaks and acne, Fennel is packed full of antiseptics which combat the bacteria from the inside while partnering this with anti-inflammatories which soothe irritated skin.
-The compounds limonene, anthole and myrcene all aid this process and provide you with healthier skin if consumed daily.
+If you’re prone to outbreaks and acne, Fennel contains a full package of antiseptics and anti-inflammatory agents which combat the bacteria from inside of the body.
+The compounds limonene, anethole and myrcene all aid this process and provide you with healthier skin if consumed daily.

 5. Healthy Gums

 Gargling Fennel tea, due to its vitamin C content, can help to maintain healthy gums while fighting bad breath.
 I’d recommend icing the tea first or at least leaving it to cool for a while.
-Gargling hot tea will likely be more pain than pleasure if attempted.
+Gargling hot tea will likely be more painful.

 6. Eases Sinus Problems and Sore Throats

-In Ayurveda medicine, one of the world’s oldest holistic styles of treatment dating back nearly 3,000 years, Fennel has long been used to treat sinus problems as well as throat, ear and nasal issues thanks to all the vitamin C it holds.
+In Ayurveda medicine, Fennel has long been used to treat sinus problems as well as throat, ear and nasal issues, This is one of the world’s oldest holistic styles of treatment dating back nearly 3,000 years.Thanks to the vitamin C for the effects mentioned here.

 7. Hormonal Balance

-Particularly for women, the estrogenic substances found in fennel tea can have a great effect on the body’s hormonal balance.
-These phytoestrogens work with the progresterones to lighten the effects of a period.
+The estrogenic substances found in fennel tea can have a great effect on the body’s hormonal balance.
+This is particularly seen in women.
+These phytoestrogens together with body hormones can lighten the effects of a period.

 8. Immune System Boost

-Three of the major antioxidant vitamins required for a healthy and well-functioning immune system are beta-carotene, vitamin C and vitamin E. Do you know what’s rich in all these?
+Three of the major antioxidant vitamins required for a healthy and well-functioning immune system are beta-carotene(precursor of Vitamin A), vitamin C and vitamin E. Can you guess what’s rich in all these?
 Yep, fennel.

 9. Fights Anemia